 Protection from the elements is on of the basic functions of outdoor survival gear.
 Even wearing rain gear, I would have been miserable sitting next to the river in Canada in a pouring rain all night.
 I also would have struggled to keep a fire lit.

 A rain tarp would have helped.
+The poncho/shelter we mentioned above is probably fine for one person.
+A group, however, would wants something larger.
 Here in Southern California, shade from the sun can be as important as protection from rain.
 It needs to be something light enough that I’d be willing to carry it with me, but rainproof, sunproof and big enough to provide a decent shelter.

 A few gear manufacturers now offer ultra-light shelters that can be held up with a few feet of tent cord and a couple of tree branches or hiking poles.

 I own a Kelty Noah's Tarp 12 that I've found pretty versatile for carrying in my backpack or for using when my family and I car camp.
 There are ultralight tarps on the market that are lighter than the Kelty tarp, but they get pretty pricey.
-I honestly don't bring this tarp with me all the time if I'm hiking or biking -- it's the largest item in my emergeny outdoor survival gear kit -- but I do bring it if I'm getting far away from quick and easy rescue.
+I honestly don't bring this tarp with me all the time if I'm hiking or biking -- it's the largest item in my emergency outdoor survival gear kit -- but I do bring it if I'm getting far away from quick and easy rescue, especially if I'm with one or two other people.

 First aid kit

-I’ve suffer from allergies and very occasionally asthma, and it occurred to me that I should have at least had an inhaler and antihistamine tablets with me.
+I very occasionally suffer from asthma, and it occurred to me that I should have at least had an inhaler and antihistamine tablets with me.

 Beyond that, I probably should have been carrying a basic first aid kit in case I or one of the paddlers I was meeting had a health problem.
 My son has a nut alergy, so nowadays I don't go anywhere with him -- especially the wilderness -- with out epinephrine (an Epipen or alternative brand).